Places to Visit in Ottawa, Canada: Winter is a Great Time!

-Here’s the scoop on the best places to see in Ottawa.
+Here’s the scoop on the best places to visit in Ottawa.

 And seeing as it’s the New Year, we’re putting a wintery spin on our winter guide to Ottawa.